Idaho Central Arena

-Originally the Bank of America Centre, it became Qwest Arena in 2005.
+Originally named the Bank of America Centre, it became Qwest Arena in 2005.
 With CenturyLink's (Note: CenturyLink adopted the new name of Lumen Technologies in September 2020.
 The company still uses CenturyLink as the brand name for its copper-based telecom services.) takeover of Qwest Communications in 2011, the venue was renamed on August 18 that same year.
 On September 16, 2020, Idaho Central Credit Union purchased the naming rights, giving the building its current title.

 Features

 The arena features 39 corporate suites, 1,100 Club Premiere seats, standing room space for 200, The Zone restaurant (overlooking the arena), as well as a Blimpie franchise among the nine concession stands.
 The arena is physically connected to the Grove Hotel at the corner of Front Street and Capitol Boulevard; the main entrance is from the Grove Plaza.
 There are two scoreboards and a Daktronics ProStar videoboard.

 The Grove Hotel has 36000 sqft of meeting and convention space in addition to the 22247 sqft of arena floor space.